mitchelldmiller/quick-mail-wp-plugin/README.md

 * Users need permission to [list users](http://codex.wordpress.org/Roles_and_Capabilities#list_users), to view user list or change options.
 Minimum permission can be changed with an option or filter.

+__Sending Mail from Other Addresses__

+* Uses Mailgun plugin settings, if the plugin is activated and set to use free [Mailgun API](https://documentation.mailgun.com/en/latest/api_reference.html).

+* Option for administrators to use [Sendgrid API](https://sendgrid.com/solutions/sendgrid-api/).

+* Programmers can replace their credentials by adding a filter to `replace_quick_mail_sender`.

 __Limitations__

 * Up to 12 manually entered recipients are saved in HTML Storage.